simonmichael/games/caverunner/README.md

 ## Dev notes

+This is a one-file stack script, not a cabal project.
+See the parent directory for more notes about this setup.

 With ansi-terminal-game you describe the whole screen each frame, and it prints just the minimum changes to the terminal.
 [caverunner-fast.anim.gif](caverunner-fast.anim.gif)